 Numerous members of the Schubert family and associates attended that unveiling along with Vienna’s mayor, with the papers celebrating a worthy monument to a true son of the city (Schubert was born, lived and died in Vienna).

 A celebratory concert followed in the evening in the large concert hall of the newly-built Musikverein (considered one of the world’s greatest classical concert venues).

 (That’s not a paint-by-numbers book in his hands)

-The design by sculptor Carl Kundmann shows him sitting pensively, poised to put down notes on paper and just waiting for the right inspiration.
-Given he wrote hundreds of compositions, he didn’t have to wait long.
+The design by sculptor Carl Kundmann shows Schubert sitting pensively, poised to put down notes on paper and just waiting for the right inspiration.
+(Given he wrote hundreds of compositions, he presumably didn’t have to wait very long.)

-The base of the statue has three reliefs, dedicated to the themes musical imagination, instrumental music and vocal music.
+The base of the statue features three reliefs dedicated to the themes musical imagination, instrumental music, and vocal music.

-Schubert keeps good company in the park: there are also memorials to Franz Lehar and Anton Bruckner.
-But they’re all overshadowed by the hugely popular golden Strauss (easily found by looking for the queues of photographers).
+The Stadtpark also has memorials to Franz Lehar and Anton Bruckner, for example.
+One composer statue, however, overshadows all the others: the hugely popular golden Strauss (easily found by looking for the cameras and smartphones).

 Address: Stadtpark, Parkring, 1010 Vienna